 Article L611-6 CPI provides that the right to the patent belongs to theinventor or to his successor : we might think that the invention of an employee belongs to him.

-Nevertheless, and under certain conditions, the employer can become the successor of the employee.
+However, and under certain conditions, the employer can become the successor in title of the employee.

 According to the article L611-7 CPIwe must distinguish between three categories of invention for employees.

 Inventions are described as mission inventions when they are made (L611-7 CPI, point 1):

 - in the performance of an employment contract comprising an inventive assignment (ie general and early employer prescription) which corresponds to the actual assignments of the employee (eg with regard to his job description Paris District Court, Ch.
 03, section 03 of 16 October 2001), and or